 Illustration provided by Aggressive Hydraulics Engineering Department.

-One additional challenge with conventional double acting telescopic cylinders is the location of the working ports.
-On a typical single stage double acting cylinder, both ports are located on the barrel and it is simple to connect to the system.
-With the conventional double acting telescopic cylinder, the retract port must always be in the end of the smallest moving stage, also known as the plunger.
-The extend port may be either in the main barrel or in the plunger end with the retract port.
+With the conventional double-acting telescopic cylinder, the retract port must always be in the end of the smallest moving stage, also known as the plunger.
+The extend port may be in the main barrel or the plunger end.
 In many applications, it is preferred for the larger, heavier main barrel to be fixed to the machine and the smaller, lighter plunger to be attached to the moving machine member.
-However, to use the conventional design, a decision must be made between managing moving hoses or connecting the heavier main barrel to the moving member while consolidating hose connections on the plunger.
+Therefore, to use a conventional design, a decision must be made between managing moving hoses or connecting the heavier main barrel to the moving member while consolidating hose connections on the plunger.

-- Move smoothly across a wide flow range, even down to very low flows.
+- Move smoothly across a wide flow range, including very low flows.

 |Application Requirement||Conventional Telescopic||Double Wall Telescopic|